ELAWVATE Podcast: Nick and Courtney Rowley

 Courtney is the Consumer Attorneys Association of Los Angeles’ Trial Lawyer of the Year for 2025.

-Courtney has authored four books, including Trial By Woman, which can be found on Amazon, Voire Dire and Opening Statement, Running with the Bulls: How to Win Top Dollar Settlements and Damages Evolving with David Ball and Artemis Malekpour.
+Courtney has authored four books, including Trial By Woman, which can be found on Amazon, Voir Dire and Opening Statement, Running with the Bulls: How to Win Top Dollar Settlements, and Damages Evolving with David Ball and Artemis Malekpour.

 Courtney is the owner of The Rowley Law Firm, a member of Trial Lawyers for Justice, and a founder of Trial By Woman, a nonprofit organization designed to empower, support, and educate women in business and leadership.
 She is an advocate for civil rights and the importance of equity, both inside the courtroom and out.
 She has obtained hundreds of millions of dollars in verdicts and settlements for clients from states across the country.
 Her focus is on the clients themselves, as human beings.
 She finds that by spending time, getting to honestly know her clients and honoring their dignity as individuals, she is better able to translate their experience to juries.

-Courtney and Nick are the producers of Making a Killing, a documentary about the injustices of patients and the healthcare system when caps allow insurance defense corporations to control access to the courts.
-“This agreement signals the end to one of the most longstanding battles in California politics, and strikes a fair balance protecting patients, while ensuring that physicians and other medical professionals can treat patients without fear of financial ruin,” Gavin Newsom said in a written statement.
-“This is an important victory for the stability and health of our healthcare system, and for patients across California.”
+Courtney and Nick are the producers of Making a Killing, a documentary about the injustices patients face when insurance defense corporations control access to the courts.
+“This agreement signals the end to one of the most longstanding battles in California politics, and strikes a fair balance protecting patients,” Gavin Newsom said in a written statement.

 Courtney is a dedicated advocate for education, especially for girls.
 She and her family have built water wells and a school in Kenya.
 They also founded a marine conservation and preservation organization in Costa Rica, MCEC, whose projects include coral reef restoration in Costa Rica, Spain, and Fiji.
 She teaches trial skills and speaks across the country for legal and professional organizations.